Conversion Optimization

 • Does your website feedback say shoppers often complain about navigation on product listing and search result web pages?

 a.
-On product listing pages with products that are frequently uploaded or if you consistently release new products under a wide category.
-This way shoppers can browse different types of products at the same time and refine them through filters.
+Product listing pages with a large number of products (anything more than 50 listings) that are frequently uploaded, or if you consistently release new products across categories.
+This way, shoppers can browse different types of products at the same time and refine them through filters.

 16 proven ideas to improve eCommerce filtering for better shopping experience

 a.
-Checkout pages are sort of like the end zone.
-Here you need to make a sale and get shoppers to make a purchase.
+Checkout pages: Sort of like the end zone, where you need to make a sale and get shoppers to make a purchase.
 Applying elements such as infinite scrolling can only distract shoppers from the main goal and decrease conversions.

 Missguided has only 3-4 scrolls on its homepage and makes use of categories and subcategories for better navigation: